acid-unit/module-google-tag-manager/README.md

 Module configuration is done under the
 `Stores > Settings > Configuration > Sales > Google API > Google Tag Manager [Acid Unit]`
 section.
-All sections, fields and options are plain and self-described.
+All sections, fields, and options are clearly labeled and self-explanatory.

 ![Admin GTM Section](https://github.com/acid-unit/docs/blob/main/google-tag-manager/admin-section.png?raw=true)

-If you need to modify event structure or data that is pushed to data layer, this should be done via the code.
+To modify event structure or the data pushed to the data layer, code-level changes are required.
 Admin configuration provides toggling events, setting event names and conditions for separate events.

 If the event name is set, it will be pushed as `event` property like on the screenshot below.

 ## Debugging

-When debug option is enabled, every time the object is pushed to data layer, it will be displayed to the console as well:
+When debugging is enabled, every time an object is pushed to the data layer, it will also be logged in the console:

 ![Debugging GTM Events](https://github.com/acid-unit/docs/blob/main/google-tag-manager/debug-console.png?raw=true)

 # GTM Events

-Below, event data structure examples will be shows as they are pushed to the data layer.
+Below, event data structure examples will be shown as they are pushed to the data layer.

 ## Page Load

-Page load events can be triggered for any kind of page.
-Based on the page type, different set of data will be pushed to data layer.
+Page Load events can be triggered for any kind of page.
+Based on the page type, different set of data will be pushed to the data layer.

 Event structure and data can be modified in `js/model/page-load.js` file